- How does one become a Cal State East Bay student?

 Cross-Registration Program with the University of California, Berkeley (UCB)

-The purpose of this program is to increase your educational opportunities by maximizing the use of existing programs and courses available in the East Bay region.
+The purpose of this program is to increase a student's educational opportunities by maximizing the use of existing programs and courses available in the East Bay region.
 The following conditions apply:

-- No course of instruction available to you at Cal State East Bay may be taken in the other system.
+- No course of instruction available at Cal State East Bay may be taken in the other system.
 Enrollment is limited to one course per term.

 - Students may seek to enroll in a course offered at UCB upon the recommendation of their academic advisor and department chair.
 These advisors should insure the completion of any prerequisites before application is made.
 (Forms are available from Enrollment Management.)